barkloaf/US-Reformed-International/README.md

 * The lack of the option for dead keys activated by `AltGr`, which means that single symbols that are also used as diacritical marks such as the `'` but be followed by a space

 There was a very noble attempt to fix this madness by fellow GitHub user [thomasfaingnaert](https://github.com/thomasfaingnaert/win-us-intl-altgr).
 However, it only addresses the last problem, does not contain a copyleft-friendly license, and does not map a large number of precomposed letters with diacritics in Unicode.

-But upon looking at the way US-International tends to be done, I realized some of its inefficiencies and nonsensical mappings...
+But upon looking at the way US-International tends to be done, I realized some of its inefficiencies and nonsensical mappings.
+Therefore, I decided to reform the entire layout...
 ## The Standard
 This is the way that US-International is usually done in Linux and such, and will be compared against below:
 ![US-International](https://wildcard.yiff.church/i/h4q7dr4m.png)